eschwelgin/burger/README.md

 All options respond with the complete database after changes.
 Your burger list is always current (and who doesn't want a current burger list)

 Just as a side note, this project should have been about tacos.
-Come on, its 2020, we're eating tacos now..
+Come on, its 2020, we're eating tacos now